LookAtMe-Genius-Cameraman/T_System/README.md

 ```
-usage: t_system [-h] [-x] [-l] [-a] [--cascadefile XML_FILE] [--version]
+usage: t_system [-h] [-S] [-s] [-l] [-a] [--cascadefile XML_FILE] [--version]

 optional arguments:
   -h, --help            show this help message and exit
-  -x, --nogui               Do not dsiplay the camera stream.
+  -S, --show-stream     Do not dsiplay the camera stream.
 Disable
                         the stream window.
+  -s, --security        Security Mode.
+Scan the around and optionally
+                        take photos of visitors.
   -l, --learn           Teach mode.
 Teach the object tracking parameters
                         with the trial and error method.
   -a, --augmented       Augmented control with the Augmented Virtual
                         Assistant A.V.A.. 'https://github.com/MCYBA/A.V.A.'
                         is the home page of the A.V.A. and usage explained
                         into the'AUGMENTED.md'.
+  --cascadefile XML_FILE
-  --cascadefile XML_FILE    Specify the trained detection algorithm file for the
+                        Specify the trained detection algorithm file for the
                         object detection ability
   --version             Display the version number of T_System.
 ```

 <br>

+### Augmented

+Augmented usage explained [here](https://github.com/MCYBA/A.V.A.) into the `AUGMENTED.md`.

 <br>